l77l77/mbaytas.github.io/README.md

 <div class="col-md-4" markdown="1">

-He produces Design Discipline – published as a podcast, YouTube channel, and blog – covering the many facets of design: business, pleasure, theory, craftsmanship, and more.
+He produces Design Discipline: a bi-weekly video podcast on the theory and practice of design.

 [designdisciplin.com](http://designdisciplin.com)